software-tools-books/js4ds/_en/htmlcss.md

 multi-column table cells,
 and why it's so hard to center text vertically within a `div`.
-One thing we will return to [later](../interactive/) is how to include interative elements like buttons and forms in a page.
+One thing we will return to [later](../interactive/) is how to include interactive elements like buttons and forms in a page.
 Handling those is part of why JavaScript was invented in the first place, but we need more experience before tackling them.